 - Go to Options in DDU, and under “AMD Specific Options,” make sure all the boxes are ticked.

 - Finally, click “Clean and restart” and let DDU work its magic.

-Once your PC reboots, Windows should start.
+- Once your PC reboots, Windows should start.
 (It may be in low-resolution – don’t panic!)
-Go to the AMD drivers page in your browser and select the drivers corresponding to your graphics card.
-(You can download the Auto-Detect tool near the top of the page, which will detect your GPU and the correct drivers for you.)
+Go to the AMD drivers page in your browser and select the drivers corresponding to your graphics card (Alternatively, you can download the Auto-Detect tool near the top of the page, which will detect your GPU and the correct drivers for you.)

 - Click “Submit” once you’ve entered your GPU information.
 On the next page, select the relevant driver you want to download.
 (You usually have two options here – the higher version number being the less stable “Optional” driver we talked about earlier.)

 - Select the one you want, and you should now have a squeaky-clean AMD GPU driver ready to go!

-The good news is that you now know how to use DDU, which is also useful if you’re installing a brand new graphics card.
+The good news is that you now know how to use DDU, which is also useful if you’re installing a new graphics card.